newrelic/nri-flex/docs/basics/functions.md

     join_key: index

 ```
-Which would return the something like following:
+Which would return the following:

 ```json
 "metrics": [